-Historically known as the “Maine Sea Goddess Coronation,” the Maine lobster Festival is proud to be expanding its Coronation event in 2023 by opening up participation to anyone ages 16-22 who is passionate about being an advocate for Maine’s lobster industry, regardless of gender.
-The title of this chosen representative will be changed from the traditional Sea Goddess to Maine Lobster Festival Delegate.
+Historically known as the “Maine Sea Goddess Coronation,” the Maine lobster Festival expanded its Coronation event in 2023 by opening up participation to anyone ages 16-22 who is passionate about being an advocate for Maine’s lobster industry, regardless of gender.
+The title of this chosen representative is Maine Lobster Festival Delegate.

 This year we are accepting 25 participants who will be chosen on a first-come, first-served basis.
 Leading up to the Coronation, participants will be expected to participate in events which will include a basic orientation, local volunteering and service, public speaking workshop, social media workshop, letter writing campaign in support of Maine’s lobster industry, “littles” event working with local youth, and helping to set up before the Festival opens.

 The winner will be chosen by a panel of judges.
-At the Delegate Banquet, July 28, 2023, participants will each have a turn to speak with judges to showcase their knowledge of Maine’s lobster industry and ideas to support the industry during the current challenges it is facing.
+At the Delegate Banquet, date TBD, participants will each have a turn to speak with judges to showcase their knowledge of Maine’s lobster industry and ideas to support the industry during the current challenges it is facing.

 Winner: $2,000 cash prize

 All participants: $100 donation from the Maine Lobster Festival to a local charity of their choice

 Age 16-22 on Aug.
 1, 2024

 No past or pending civil or criminal charges

 Pay a $100 application fee (not due at time of applying)